 Thus, the United States and NATO hoped in the foreseeable future to get almost the entire Black Sea region under their control.
 Bulgaria and Romania became NATO members, completely subordinating to Brussels and Washington in foreign policy, Georgia, Moldova and Ukraine were also under the serious influence of the West.

 However, at the beginning of the 2000-s, Russia gradually began to recover from the shock of liberal reforms of the “dashing nineties”.
 The “Friend of Boris” was replaced by a young and energetic Vladimir Putin, and Russia's foreign policy gradually began to change.
 The first serious blow to the positions of the West was the lightning war with Georgia in August 2008.

 However, the United States continued to count on Ukraine’s anti-Russian turn.
-And in 2013-2014 years. it happened: as a result of the Euromaidan, anti-Russian forces came to power in Kiev openly.
-After that, the question of the presence of the Black Sea Fleet in Sevastopol could be unambiguously resolved in favor of the West.
+And in 2013-2014. it happened: as a result of the Euromaidan, anti-Russian forces came to power in Kiev openly.
+After that, the question with the presence of the Black Sea fleet in Sevastopol could be unambiguously decided in favor of the West.
 But ...

 On 16 of March 2014 of the year, the people of Crimea, as a result of a referendum, decided to join the Russian Federation, and Moscow quickly responded by sending troops to ensure the transfer of the peninsula to Russia.

 Ukraine could not respond to this.
 And as a result, Crimea, becoming Russian, turned into a real stronghold of our country on the Black Sea.
 More precisely, it did not develop, but only returned its original role.
 Kiev only had control over the coastal section from the Crimea to the border with Romania, and over the northern part of the Azov coast.